dsantang/domain-events/README.md

 }
 ```

-Domain events can, and should be momentarily cached in your aggregate waiting until the transaction is completed.
+Domain events can, and should, be momentarily cached in your aggregate, waiting until the transaction is completed.
 Once the transaction is finished, and your aggregate state has **correctly been persisted** in your data storage,
 the domain events that have occurred should be properly dealt with by your application.

-In order to momentarily **cache/retrieve those events in your aggregate**, you can rely upon the simple: `EventsRegistry` trait,
+In order to momentarily **cache/retrieve those events in your aggregate**, you can rely upon the simple `EventsRegistry` trait
-which is provided by this library.
+provided by this library.

 Example:

 ```php